Introduction: Make a Japanese Garden Lantern Out of Hypertufa

 *Two large plastic mixing tubs (one for mixing the hypertufa, the other for dumping the dry ingredients into and back out of as you prepare it)

-*Strong rubber gloves (I like to use "Bluettes"), filter mask a good idea too
+*Strong rubber gloves (I like to use "Bluettes"), and a filter mask a good idea too (the powdered cement is a fine dust that you really don't want coating your lungs, trust me on that)

-*For clean-up, I have read about though not yet tried a product called Mean Klean which is a concrete and mortar dissolver composed mostly of eco-friendly and surprisingly effective yet non-toxic glycolic acid.
+*For clean-up of the cement mix which will adhere to everything it touches, I have read about though not yet tried a product called Mean Klean which is a concrete and mortar disolver composed mostly of eco-friendly and surprisingly effective yet non-toxic glycolic acid.
 It is inexpensive and readily available.
+Also, if you are confident with it, you can use a very dilute solution of muriatic acid on any hypertufa mix spills as long as you have baking soda on hand to neutralize it with immediately afterwards.

 To make the casting forms: